-1. TA FOR SERVICE MEMBERS PARTICIPATING IN EDUCATION PROGRAMS a.
-TA shall be available for Service members participating in high school completion and approved courses from accredited undergraduate or graduate education programs or institutions.
-Approved courses are those that are part of an identified course of study leading to a postsecondary certificate or degree and non-degree oriented language courses integral to the Defense Language Transformation Roadmap (Reference (j)).

-(1) Use of TA for non-degree oriented language courses is limited to those published by the USD(P&R) on the DoD Strategic Language List.

-(2) Dominant-in-the-force languages and languages deemed by the DoD as already having sufficient strategic capacity authorized will not be funded under section 2007 of Reference (e), except for assignments outside the continental United States.
+1. TA FOR SERVICE MEMBERS PARTICIPATING IN EDUCATION PROGRAMS

+- a.
+TA will be available for Service members participating in high school completion and approved courses from accredited undergraduate or graduate education programs or educational institutions.
+Approved courses are those that are part of an identified course of study leading to a postsecondary certificate or degree and non-degree oriented language courses integral to the Defense Language Transformation Roadmap (Reference (m)). - (1) Use of TA for non-degree oriented language courses is limited to those published by the USD(P&R) on the DoD Strategic Language List. - (2) Dominant-in-the-force languages and languages deemed by the DoD as already having sufficient strategic capacity will not be funded under section 2007 of Reference (f), except for assignments outside the continental United States.

 b.
-TA shall be applied as follows:
+TA will be applied as follows: